 Incorrect: There is no funding for the supportive housing.

-The Facts: The campus selected RCD, a Berkeley-based nonprofit organization with 37-years of experience successfully funding, building, and operating such projects.
-Various government programs provide financial support for supportive housing, and this project is no exception.
-RCD has already secured housing vouchers from the City of Berkeley for this project and is moving forward to apply for additional funding programs that are best suited for this site.
+The Facts: Various government programs provide financial support for supportive housing, and this project is no exception.
+The supportive housing has already secured housing vouchers from the City of Berkeley for this project and work is moving forward to apply for additional funding programs that are best suited for this site.

 Incorrect: The entire park will be replaced with buildings, eliminating valuable open space from Berkeley's Southside neighborhood.

 The Facts: Most of the site, approximately 1.7-acres (which is about 1 1/3 football fields in size) will be maintained as green, open park space.
 Many of the existing trees will be preserved.
 We believe in a safe, revitalized park that will be used by a wider segment of students and the Berkeley community.

 Incorrect: There hasn't been any meaningful public engagement about this project.